-As a member of staff working in the new hospital, it's exciting to work in a building with the latest facilities, and to see centres of excellence being developed in rural West Wales - it is reassuring that my family has access to high quality treatments in high quality environments.
-It's hard to believe the environment we had in the old hospitals and how difficult it was to provide the best care to our patients.
+As a member of staff working in the new hospital, it's exciting to work at a building with the latest facilities, and to see centres of excellence being developed in rural West Wales - it is reassuring that my family has access to high quality treatments.
+It is hard to believe the environment we had in the old hospitals and the harm this did to our patients.

 The facilities in the new hospital also allow me to deliver better care for my patients, including patients being able to access healthy drinks and snacks on each ward, and space to promote social connection.
 It also allows easy access for patients with differing levels of needs, promoting their independence and respecting their dignity and privacy.
-It's great to see we are delivering better outcomes now.
+It is great to see we are delivering better outcomes now.

 For me personally, as a member of staff I appreciate having plenty of space in the new building to make my notes, to have supervision with my manager, to have a quiet space during lunch breaks, and to change in and out of my uniform.
 This makes me feel supported and valued as a member of staff.

-There's a different culture now, which shows kindness and compassion towards us as staff, so that we can deliver the high quality care that our patients deserve.
+There is a different culture now, which shows kindness and compassion towards us as staff, so that we can deliver the high quality care that our patients deserve.